feagi/feagi/src/ros/py2ardiuno.md

 # To verify ardiuno/python3 only by doing this steps:
-1. Navigate to /src/ros/ardiunotopython/
+1. Navigate to /src/ros/ardiunotopython/ in terminal
-2. chmod a+x test.py
+2. chmod a+x test.py in terminal
-3. Click ardiunotopython.ino
+3. Click ardiunotopython.ino to open arduino IDE
 4. Set board to your type of board and set the port up as well too on the official ardiuno IDE.
 5. Upload it to your board.
 6. On your terminal and type this; python3 test.py